 I was in the moment.
 My heart was still beating calmly.

-We continued down Battersea Park Road past a residential area.
+We continued down Battersea Park Road, passing through a residential area.
 Once again, I had to weave between both lanes to avoid oncoming traffic.
 Meanwhile, the three drones continued to pelt us and other vehicles.

 Drawing towards another junction, at the last moment, I applied the brakes, causing the car to grind to a halt.
 The hydraulic suspension-assisted seats cushioned us.
 Meanwhile, the drones flew onwards.
 Deciding to take us away from my intended trajectory, I drove forward, pulled up hard on the handbrake, and twisted the steering wheel, forcing the car to swerve to the left, causing the back end to swing around and the tyres to screech.
 As this happened, I drew down my window, withdrew my handgun, aimed at the drones, and fired.
 A few hit their mark, but the aircraft were undeterred and turned around.